avantrec/avantrec.github.io/sonoplus/instantlibrary.md

 ## Step 2: Install the USB storage device in your SonoPlus

-1. Power-down your SonoPlus
-1. Plug in the USB storage device to one of the SonoPlus's four USB ports
+Just insert the USB device into one of the four USB ports on your SonoPlus.
+The device will be automatically detected and its contents shared on the network within about thirty seconds.
-1. Power-on your SonoPlus

 ## Step 3: Add your Instant Library to Sonos